youjiaa/receipt-and-review-website/README.md

     i.
 String with review
     ii.
 String with title of review
     iii. int with rating (scale of 1-5) - scale subject to change
+## Fulfillment of Midterm Requirements (Theo)
+    i.
+Copy over midterm project and modify to represent a recipe sharing site
 ## 1. Schemas (Wilson)
     i.
 Recipes
     ii.
 Reviews